 ■ GeodatabaseExtensions contains objects to aid in the creation, management, and use of terrain datasets and cadastral fabrics.
+(At the 9.2 release, the cadastral fabrics related objects are not yet fully implemented and we recommend that developers do not utilize them until the Cadastral Editor for the Survey Analyst extension is released).

 ■ Geoprocessor and Geoprocessing: ArcGIS Engine Runtime at 9.2 includes the geoprocessing framework.
 The geoprocessing tools available to custom ArcGIS Engine applications depend upon the license the application is using.
 ArcGIS Engine applications can run ArcView level GP tools and edit shapefiles and personal geodatabases using an ArcGIS Engine Runtime or ArcView license.
-ArcGIS Engine applications can run ArcEditor level geoprocessing tools and edit enterprise geodatabases using an ArcGIS Engine Runtime with Geodatabase Update extension or ArcEditor license.
+ArcGIS Engine applications can run ArcEditor level geoprocessing tools and edit enterprise geodatabases using an ArcGIS Engine Runtime with the Geodatabase Update extension or an ArcEditor license.
 In order to run an ArcInfo level tool, an ArcInfo license is required.